 Greg met the parents and their son at their home on a Sunday afternoon and discussed how such cases are usually handled out of the Long Beach Juvenile Court (within the Superior Court there) and how, more often than not, the case is referred to a diversion program prior to reaching the court.

-Greg then a letter to the Palos Verdes Estates Police Department and the Long Beach District Attorney’s office, enclosing the client’s high school transcript and resume and suggesting that the matter be referred to pre-filing diversion rather than filing the case in court.
+Greg then sent a letter to the Palos Verdes Estates Police Department and the Long Beach District Attorney’s office, enclosing the client’s high school transcript and resume and suggesting that the matter be referred to pre-filing diversion rather than filing the case in court.

 Less than a week after sending out the letters with the resume and transcript, a detective from the Palos Verdes Estates Police Department contacted the client’s parents and said they wanted to speak to their son in person at the police station.